 - Tina Marks, AuD, CCC-A (cochlear implants)

-- Karen Petter, AuD, CCC-A (cochlear and bone-anchored implants)
+- Karen Petter, AuD, CCC-A (cochlear implants and auditory therapy)

 Aural Rehabilitation and Auditory Verbal Therapy